nobbs/nobbs/content/posts/k3s-traefik-wildcard-certs-with-cert-manager.md

 ---
-draft: true
 title: Wildcard Let's Encrypt certificates with Traefik and k3s
+slug: wildcard-lets-encrypt-certificates-with-traefik-and-k3s
 date: 2021-12-15T00:07:25+01:00
-summary: >
+lastmod: 2023-12-22T00:07:25+01:00

+description: |-
   **tl;dr.** Learn how to use wildcard certificates issued with cert-manager and Let's Encrypt with K3s and its standard ingress controller Traefik v2 with as little effort as possible.
+summary: |-
+  **tl;dr.** Learn how to use wildcard certificates issued with cert-manager and Let's Encrypt with K3s and its standard ingress controller Traefik v2 with as little effort as possible.

 tags:
   - traefik
   - k3s
   - lets encrypt

+draft: false
 ---

 {{< alert >}}